Cash Basis Accounting vs Accrual Basis Accounting

 Further, if you ordered $5,000 worth of fabric in December to make your shirts, but did not pay your supplier until January, you would not record the expense in your records until January, despite having already incurred the expense in December.

-Accrual Basis Accounting
+What is Accrual Basis Accounting?

-Unlike the cash basis, accrual basis accounting recognizes revenues and expenses at the time they are incurred, without regard for when the cash actually changes hands.
+Unlike cash basis, accrual basis accounting recognizes revenues and expenses at the time they are incurred, without regard for when the cash actually changes hands.
 For this reason, the accrual method tends to require more work from an accounting and bookkeeping perspective, but ultimately it gives a better big picture of the company's financial status.

 The accrual method gives a more accurate picture of when events occurred, which allows managers to assess important factors, such as when is busy season so you can hire additional seasonal or temporary workers to cover the additional work.